-In order that the scalar field cannot escape to infinity in either direction, we restrict to even potentials, i.e., $l$ is odd.\footnote{For odd super-exponential potentials, $v$ may evolves into a constant, since the super-exponential potential could be significantly suppressed by negative $\phi$.} We have
+In order that the scalar field cannot escape to infinity in either direction, we have restricted to even potentials, i.e., $l$ is odd.\footnote{For odd super-exponential potentials, $v$ may evolves into a constant, since the super-exponential potential could be significantly suppressed by negative $\phi$.} For example, we have